learn-co-curriculum/rails-layouts-and-templates/README.md

 ## Outline

 Pretty simple README that illustrates how Rails uses layouts in app/views/layouts/application.html.erb as the default layout applied to all views.

+Start with why layouts are nice.
+Notice that every page needs certain things.
+It would be silly to copy paste every time

 Show that the layout is rendered in a simple static example (like an about page) but that the view is not rendered, only the layout is.